 Pick the one that best matches what you’re selling.

 A Label Printer. – I was reluctant to buy one of these at first; my reasoning was, “Why spend so much money on a label printer when I could purchase sheet size labels and use my inkjet printer to print the labels…?

 Learn from my mistake, don’t hesitate.
 Bite the bullet and get a label printer!
 It saves so much time; you don’t have to worry about loading your labels right or what happens if your printer runs out of ink or cut out the labels.
 All you do is click a button, and BAM!
 Your label comes out, and your package is ready to go!

 Dymo 4XL Label Printer– The Dymo 4XL is the first label printer I bought; it works well; one of the only drawbacks is you have to use Dymo’s proprietary labels.
 While there are generic labels you can buy, I found they kept getting jammed.

 Check out my DYMO 4XL Review.

-Rollo Label Printer – While the Rollo Label Printer is smaller and kinda looks like a stapler, I bought it for one reason.
-It can use labels from any manufacturer; no special requirement needed.
-You just pop open the label maker and put your label of choice in, and the machine will recognize what type of label you’re using, and you’re good to go.
+Rollo Label Printer – While the Rollo Label Printer is smaller and kind of looks like a stapler, I bought it for one reason.
+It can use labels from any manufacturer; no special requirement is needed.
+You pop open the label maker and put your label of choice in, and the machine will recognize what type of label you’re using, and you’re good to go.

 Check out my Rollo Label Printer Review.